| Ch 6 -- The C and C++ Programming Languages

 UNIX shells, the Awk utility, and the Perl interpreter) are themselves written in

+the C and C++ languages, as is the UNIX kernel.
 Many users find learning a scripted, interpreted language fairly easy because

 the commands can usually be tried out one at a time, with clearly visible results.